 We will not confine our discussion to some small number of axiomatic “laws”.
 We will carefully formulate a first law and a second law, but will leave numerous other ideas un-numbered.
 The rationale for this is discussed in section 7.9.

 The relationship of thermodynamics to other fields is indicated in figure 0.1.
-Mechanics and many other fields use the concept of energy without worrying very much about entropy.
-Meanwhile, information theory and many other fields use the concept of entropy without worrying very much about energy; for more on this see chapter 22.
+Mechanics and many other fields use the concept of energy, sometimes without worrying very much about entropy.
+Meanwhile, information theory and many other fields use the concept of entropy, sometimes without worrying very much about energy; for more on this see chapter 22.
 The hallmark of thermodynamics is that it uses both energy and entropy.

 This section is meant to provide an overview.
 It mentions the main ideas, leaving the explanations and the details for later.
 If you want to go directly to the actual explanations, feel free to skip this section.